Missionware/odos-docs-src/src/manual/odos_introduction.md

 ## 4. ODOS Client

 ODOS Client, that normally consists of a COM, is the process that is served by an ODOS Server.
-An ODOS client can be any type of .NET application, such as Desktop, Console, Mobile** or Web application.
+An ODOS client can be any type of .NET application, such as Desktop, Console, Mobile* or Web application*.
 Additionally any type of .NET GUI technology (Xamarin Forms, WPF, Avalonia, WinForms) is already supported or can be easily supported.

 An ODOS client can perform transactions upon an ODOS Server as well as retrieve data using OOQL (Object Oriented Query Language).
 It can also call Remote Procedure Calls (RPC) to other ODOS clients.